Chocobozzz/OpenVPN-Admin/README.md

-## Raspberry Pi OpenVPN Admin (Tested on Ubuntu and Raspbian using Apache2)
+## Raspberry Pi OpenVPN Admin using Apache2

 ## Summary
 Administrate its OpenVPN with a web interface (logs visualisations, users managing...) and a SQL database.